vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/functional-apps/vtex-product-context.md

 You should expect an object that looks like that as the return value of `useProduct`.
 Be aware that, if the hook is called **outside** of a `ProductContextProvider`, the return value could be `undefined` or an empty object.

-:information_source: *To have the full type definition in your development environment, be sure to run `vtex setup` in your project to install all TypeScript types exported by this app.*
+> ℹ️ *To have the full type definition in your development environment, be sure to run `vtex setup` in your project to install all TypeScript types exported by this app.*

 #### `useProductDispatch`